nathanielmorgan/nathanielmorgan/README.md

 ## Experience
 I hold a Ph.D. in mechanical engineering from GA Tech and have over 16 years of experience creating novel numerical methods and writing software for physics and engineering analysis.
-I am a technical leader for multiple code development efforts related to computational physics and engineering applications.
+I am a technical leader for multiple code development efforts and for creating high-order numerical methods.
 Several open-source code development projects that I lead are provided.

 *[MATAR](https://github.com/lanl/MATAR): Is a C++ library to support intricate data types that arise in diverse applications and extends the capabilities of the kokkos library for performance portability across multi-core CPUs and GPUs.